Analysis | What did John Eastman really want to have happen?

 Congress “can’t count a slate of electors that were illegally certified,” he said on Bannon’s podcast.
 “And if they were certified after an election that violated fundamental state law, those are illegally certified.”
 In his second, six-page memo, he precedes his arguments in favor of Pence throwing out the results or — given much more prominence in the second iteration — pushing results back to state legislatures by making various claims about how voting expansions that generally stemmed from the coronavirus pandemic were themselves illegal, tainting the election results.

-“The states ignored their state election law, and those slate of electors are invalid,” Eastman told Bannon, so Pence should just throw them out.
+“The states ignored their state election law,” and those slates of electors “are invalid,” Eastman told Bannon, so Pence should just throw them out.
 But speaking at Trump’s ironically named “save America” rally outside the White House on Jan.
 6, Eastman went a bit further.

-The team had petitions pending before the Supreme Court outlining “the number of times state election officials ignored or violated they state law in order to put Vice President Biden over the finish line,” he claimed.
+The team had petitions pending before the Supreme Court outlining “the number of times state election officials ignored or violated the state law in order to put Vice President Biden over the finish line,” he claimed.
 But also: “We know there was fraud, traditional fraud that occurred.
 We know that dead people voted.
 But we now know because we caught it live last time in real time how the machines contributed to that fraud.”
 He then went on to claim that votes were taken from “secret” folders on vote-counting machines to aid Biden’s victory.

 In other words, Eastman wasn’t simply making an academic claim about changes in voting laws that mandated that state electors be rejected.
 He was more broadly bolstering Trump’s claims about rampant illegal voting.